You are here

 Book Club

-Join us on Wednesday, June 3 at 6:30pm for our next non-fiction in-person meeting.
+Join us on Wednesday, June 3 at 6:30 PM for our next non-fiction in-person meeting.
 We’ll discuss Eight Bears: Mythic Past and Imperiled Future by Gloria Dickie, a global exploration of the eight remaining species of bears―and the dangers they face.
+RSVP at books@350PDX.org.

-Save the date for our other upcoming meetings:
+Save the date for our other upcoming discussions:

-• Wednesday, May 6 at 6:30pm (Virtual) – Book to be selected in April
+• Wednesday, July 1 at 6:30 PM (Google Meet) – Book to be selected in June

-• Wednesday, July 1 at 6:30pm (Virtual) – Book to be selected in June
+• Wednesday, August 5 at 6:30 PM (In Person) – Book to be selected soon

 Do you like to talk about books and climate justice?
 We are seeking volunteers to help facilitate!
 Contact books@350PDX.org to learn more.